zingzongzung/soroban-chat/README.md

 Go to Outsystems service center, find the module and configure the following site properties:

-`RPCUrl` Set it to the RPC URL of the network you deployed the contract to `NetworkPassPhrase` Set it to the corresponding Network PassPhrase `ContractId` Set it to the contract id that you got in the deploy
+- `RPCUrl` Set it to the RPC URL of the network you deployed the contract to
+- `NetworkPassPhrase` Set it to the corresponding Network PassPhrase
+- `ContractId` Set it to the contract id that you got in the deploy

 2. In order to get chat realtime messages the app is using Firebase Realtime Database to send/receive events, for that reason you need to create and configure a Firebase Developer account.
 You can follow steps at this [guide](https://www.outsystems.com/forge/component-documentation/1406/firebase/0) to help you through that process.

 After that you can configure the following site properties:
+- `FirebaseId`